Jackson Water Quality at a Glance

 Monitor System Updates

-Stay informed about boil water notices and system improvements through JXN Water’s website and quarterly reports.
+Stay informed about boil water notices and system improvements through JXN Water’s website, quarterly reports, and 24-hour customer service line at 601-500-5200.
 Sign up for emergency alerts and follow local news for updates on infrastructure projects and service disruptions.

 Consider Advanced Filtration

-Given Jackson’s water quality challenges, homes may benefit from NSF-certified filters (Standards 53 and 58) designed to reduce lead, disinfection byproducts, and emerging contaminants like PFAS.
+Given Jackson’s ongoing water quality challenges including lead violations and disinfection byproduct exceedances, homes may benefit from NSF-certified filters (Standards 53 and 58) designed to reduce lead, disinfection byproducts, and emerging contaminants like PFAS.

 Leaky Pipe